-- Institutionalization of research laboratories can be extremely financialized in the process of funding and fundraising.
+- The institutionalization of research laboratories can be extremely financialized in the process of funding and fundraising.

-- Corporate research agenda tends to dominate the institutions’ main body of work.
+- The corporate research agenda tends to dominate the institutions’ main body of work.

-- Parent companies of the institution-driven research focus on catering for the market objectives.
+- Parent companies of the institution-driven research focus on catering to the market objectives.

 - Some institutional funders make patents their priority over publications for public welfare.

-- The short-term research is gaining prominence due to the increased commercialization of the end products.
+- Short-term research is gaining prominence due to the increased commercialization of end products.